prescientmoon/everything-nix/README.md

 - Consistent base16 theming using [stylix](https://github.com/danth/stylix)
 - [Agenix](https://github.com/ryantm/agenix) & [homeage](https://github.com/jordanisaacs/homeage) based secret management
-- Sets up all the apps I use — including git, neovim, fish, tmux, starship, xmonad, rofi, polybar, discord, zathura, alacritty & more.
+- Sets up all the apps I use — including git, neovim, fish, tmux, starship, hyprland, anyrun, discord, zathura, wezterm & much more.

 The current state of this repo is a refactor of my old, messy nixos config, based on the structure of [this template](https://github.com/Misterio77/nix-starter-configs).